Science

 Antioxidants are chemicals that fight "free radicals".

-A free radical is a molecule that does not possess a full outer-shell of electrons, and thus steals an electron(s) from healthy cells, damaging them in the process.
+A free radical is a molecule that does not possess a full outer-shell of electrons, and thus steals an electron(s) from cells, damaging them in the process.

 Xanthones